PritenMakwana44/the-meditation-club/README.md

 ![footer](/readme-resources/images/footer.png)

 **404 Error page**
-- The 404 error page is a single HTML file which includes the logo which is the same as the logo on the main website.
+- The 404 error page is a single HTML file which includes the logo which is the same as the logo on the main website which links to the main site when clicked.
-- It includes a sub-heading which goes with the theme of the site.
+- It includes a functional nav bar which goes with the theme of the site.
 - Then an image of 4 rocks stacked ontop of eachother which is a common meditation image.

 ![404](/readme-resources/images/error-page.png)